ISA Senior Schedule 2024 & Rules/Information

 Championship Game – 80 minutes, finish the inning, plus one.

 IF the time runs out before the first pitch of the inning, then that will be the open inning.

 Equalizer rules for mixed divisions will be as follows.
 A 5-run spot will be given to the lower class or the older age division.
 1 run per inning starting with the 2nd inning until the 6th inning.
 The team giving up runs will be the automatic home team.

-Tied ball games will begin with the extra inning or innings use the ITB, this means the last batter of the previous inning being placed at second base.
+Tied ball games will begin with the extra inning or innings use the ITB, this means the last batted out of the previous inning being placed at second base.
 When using the ITB the runner placed at second base cannot have a courtesy runner until the runner reaches 3rd base.

 A baserunner shall not slide at first base or home scoring plate/ line, unless trying to avoid an injury.
 Any baserunner that runs through the batter’s box or touches strike zone mat will be called out.
 Touching the runner with the ball between the commitment line and the scoring line will not be an out.